-NEW PROGRAM: Grief Support for Homeless Youth: Gerard’s House is working with Youth Shelters and Family Services to provide weekly grief support groups for youth ages 10-17 staying in the Santa Fe emergency shelter.
+Grief Support for Homeless Youth: Gerard’s House is working with Youth Shelters and Family Services to provide weekly grief support groups for youth ages 10-17 staying in the Santa Fe emergency shelter.
 Groups are also being organized for the young adults associated with Youth Shelter’s Transitional Living Program.
-Because of generous funding from our partner the Irene

-Nuestra Jornada Group for Teen Moms: In January, with support from the Brindle Foundation, Nuestra Jornada joined forces with Las Cumbres and Que Cute! to create our first grief support group for teenage moms and moms-to-be, young women who face immense challenges and appreciate the opportunity to be supported in our groups.
+Nuestra Jornada Group for Young Moms: In January 2017, with support from the Brindle Foundation, Nuestra Jornada joined forces with Las Cumbres and Que Cute! to create our first grief support group for teenage moms and moms-to-be, young women who face immense challenges and appreciate the opportunity to be supported in our groups.

 Adult Grief Support Program: During the school year, Gerard’s House provides 4 weekly grief support groups for parents and caregivers of youth participants.
-In addition, we offer a weekly year-round group facilitated by Bob Dorsett for any adult grieving the death of a loved one.
+In addition, we offer a two weekly year-round group facilitated by Bob Dorsett, Sarah Heartt and Jude Anderson for any adult grieving the death of a loved one.

 Postvention Team of Northern New Mexico and Crisis Response: The SKY Center, Gerard’s House and other youth-serving community leaders join together to lead a specially-trained community team which responds to deaths affecting youth.
 Gerard’s House staff and volunteers responded to 11 crises in local schools and youth communities in 2016 dedicating 170 hours to crisis responses, including youth suicides.

 Individual Grief Support: Ongoing one-on-one grief support sessions are available at Gerard’s House for children and youth who are in acute grief and need extra support, who are too young to participate in the weekly groups, or who have a family member with a life-threatening illness.
-In 2015, 18 children and teenagers attended these one-on-one sessions.
 Adult caregivers also receive short-term one-on-one support when they need extra help getting through a very hard time, or when parenting a grieving child or teenager becomes especially challenging.
-There were 14 parents or caregivers who participated in these sessions this year.